 Vanessa Fajans-Turner has a 15-year track record in the field of sustainable development with a focus on climate and environmental programming.
 She has previously worked as the Managing Director for SDG Financing for the UN Sustainable Development Solutions Network, the Associate Director of the Avatar Alliance Foundation, and in the documentary space as a producer for Seasons 1 and 2 of National Geographic’s Emmy Award-winning documentary series, Years of Living Dangerously.
 She is currently a fellow with the VC firm Yard Ventures, an advisor to Investable Oceans, and a Term Member of the Council on Foreign Relations.
 She has an MA in International Relations and Economics from Johns Hopkins-SAIS and a BA from Harvard.

 Daniel Growald serves as a founder, investor, and partner to people and organizations working to align the power of capital with the intelligence of nature.
-He has previously founded startups in digital media and carbon-negative power finance; worked alongside renowned social entrepreneur Paul Polak to commercialize ventures in safe drinking water and village-scale renewable energy in India; designed and facilitated a life coaching academy; and conducted scientific fieldwork on the intersection of land use, bioenergy, and climate change in Central America.
-Daniel is a Trustee of the David Rockefeller Fund, a former trustee of the Growald Family Fund, and a Morris K. Udall Scholar.
+He has previously founded startups in the circular economy, digital media, and carbon-negative power finance; worked alongside renowned social entrepreneur Paul Polak to commercialize ventures in safe drinking water and village-scale renewable energy in India; and conducted scientific fieldwork on the intersection of land use, bioenergy, and climate change in Central America.
+Daniel is a Trustee of the David Rockefeller Fund, a former trustee of the Growald Climate Fund, and a Morris K. Udall Scholar.
 He graduated magna cum laude from Princeton University with a BA in Ecology and Evolutionary Biology.
+Daniel served as founding co-chair of BankFWD from its inception in November 2019 through April 2021, when he moved on to pursue the development of climate-centered banking solutions that can effectively serve the needs of high-net-wealth clients and increase the incentives for progress among the existing major banks.